- a guide to

 - You cannot catch psoriatic arthritis or psoriasis from someone else.
 Therefore they are not contagious.

 - The cause of psoriatic arthritis is not proven but experts believe it to be a combination of genetic, immunological and environmental factors.
-40% of people with psoriasis or psoriatic arthritis have a first-degree relative with the condition.
+2 out of 5 (40%) people with psoriasis or psoriatic arthritis have a first-degree relative with the condition.
 This means you have a higher chance of developing psoriasis or psoriatic arthritis if you have relative who has the condition.
 Some experts believe infections such as streptococcal infections may provoke psoriatic arthritis, though this is not proven.

 - The role of bacteria in the gut (the microbiome) and developing psoriatic arthritis is the subject of current research.